Miruna NEGRILA | Psychologist, Psychotherapist

 Allow me to introduce myself.
-My name is Miruna Negrila and I am an English speaking psychologist and integrative psychotherapist in Brussels.
+My name is Miruna and I am an English speaking psychologist and integrative psychotherapist.

 I know it may sound overwhelming when you first start to read about the many forms and practices that psychotherapy has today: psychodynamic, behavioral, cognitive, humanistic or integrative psychotherapy.
 I don’t want to lose your attention while telling about you the development of psychotherapy throughout history.
 I want to tell you about my history.
 I hope that by getting to know my vision you can better decide how I can be of assistance to you.